 1.1 Useful names and concepts about pan-genomes

 Let’s start by explaining a few concepts.
-Welch et al. (2002) compared the genome sequences of three strains of Escherichia coli, two of them pathogens, and found shared genes, which mostly conserve their positions in the genome, and also accessory genes, which are encoded only in some strains.
+R. A. Welch et al. (2002) compared the genome sequences of three strains of Escherichia coli, two of them pathogens, and found shared genes, which mostly conserve their positions in the genome, and also accessory genes, which are encoded only in some strains.
 Three years later Tettelin et al. (2005) analyzed 8 strains of a Gram+ bacteria and for the first time defined the pan-genome as a core genome shared by all strains, plus a dispensable genome consisting of partially shared and strain-specific genes.
 In addition, a mathematical model suggested that the pan-genome of Streptococcus agalactiae might be very large and that unique genes will possibly continue to be identified even after sequencing hundreds of genomes.

 Figure 1.
 First compelling observations of bacterial pan-genomes in the literature, described as genome mosaics.